deezer/musicFPaugment/README.md

 ``````
 which can be found [here](https://arxiv.org/abs/2310.13388).

-Thiw work has benn published as an Extended Abstracts for the Late-Breaking Demo Session of ISMIR 2023.
+This work is going to be presented at the Late-Breaking Demo Session of ISMIR 2023.

 ## Setup